astyle-format/vscode-format/README.md

 ## Known Issues

 * Need to check for __.astylerc__ file
-* If docuemnt not existst in HDD, format will not be proceed
+* If document not exists, format will not be proceed